 - I was almost to the bottom of the hill when my ski fell off.

 I fell over and had ice cream all over me.

-If you 'fall over' it means that you fall to the ground from a position where you were sitting or standing.
 To get something 'all over' you means to be covered in it, like on your clothes and skin and in your hair.
 Notice the following:

 - My chair fell over because it was broken.

 - I have sand all over me from being at the beach all day.

 bang the head

 I remember pushing my brother, and he fell and banged his head.